 Please let the Michigan Department of Health & Human Services (MDHHS) and UPHP know that you are pregnant.
 We can help you understand your pregnancy benefits and answer any questions you may have.
 You can let UPHP know by filling out a form online or by calling UPHP Customer Service and asking to speak to our pregnancy nurse coordinator.

-COMING SOON – Review the virtual booklet for additional information on pregnancy care and the resources available to you.
+Review the Healthy Moms, Healthy Babies virtual booklet for additional information on pregnancy care and the resources available to you.

-Women who are pregnant or become pregnant are able to receive dental services during their pregnancy plus three months following the end of the pregnancy.
-This coverage is provided through UPHP and Delta Dental.
+Women who are pregnant or become pregnant can continue to receive dental services during their pregnancy.

-Michigan Tobacco QuitLine – Call 1-800-QUIT-NOW or 1-800-784-8669.
-This is a free, confidential service for UPHP members.
-After the simple enrollment process you will have access to a personal quit coach.
-Pregnant women are able to earn rewards after every call.
+This is a free and confidential service for UPHP members.
+After a simple enrollment process, you will have a personal quit coach.
+Pregnant women can earn rewards after every call.
+Call 1-800-835-2556 to learn if you could earn a gift card.
+Open to UPHP Medicaid and Healthy Michigan Plan (HMP) members who call the Quitline for four sessions.

-Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT) is a program available at specific locations across the Upper Peninsula.
-This is a free, self-guided program that lasts seven to 10 days for pregnant women who are ready to quit.
-You may qualify to win an incentive if you successfully quit or reduce smoking.
-Please contact UPHP Customer Service at 1-800-835-2556 (TTY: 711) and ask to speak to the SCRIPT coordinator for more information.
+Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT) is a free program for pregnant women offered at specific locations across the Upper Peninsula.
+This self-guided program lasts seven to 10 days.
+You may win an incentive if you quit or reduce smoking.
+Please call UPHP Customer Service at 1-800-835-2556 (TTY: 711) to learn more.

 MIHP is a home visiting program for pregnant women and/or children up to age one.
 Services support healthy pregnancies and babies.
 This care is provided in addition to a member’s prenatal and infant care.
 UPHP helps ensure that all pregnant women are offered these services.